 Tasmania has implemented a state-wide air quality monitoring program which expands the information base to assist in evaluating the State's air quality and monitoring trends.
 The program includes upgrading the present monitoring program to meet the requirements of the

 Air Toxics NEPM.

 The monitoring program for air toxics is a primary objective of the

 Tasmanian Air Quality Strategy.
 A detailed program has been planned that identifies 16 locations for air toxics monitoring.
 Monitoring at five of these sites commenced in 2008 and 2009 for screening purposes and to assess requirements for on-going monitoring.
 The program expanded in 2010 with air toxics monitoring at six locations: Ti Tree Bend, South Launceston, Glenorchy, Warrane, Hobart (Cleary's Gates), New Norfolk and Rowella (2008/09 only).

 Preliminary results indicate seasonal variations with higher levels in winter coinciding with increased usage of domestic wood heaters.
 Results indicate that the NEPM Monitoring Investigation Levels are unlikely to be exceeded at the sites monitored.

-Summarises the air toxics monitoring program for 2010
+The following report summarises the air toxics monitoring program for 2011: